Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 An upper endoscopy is also called an upper gastrointestinal (GI) endoscopy, or an esophagogastroduodenoscopy (EGD).
 A scope (thin, flexible tube with a light and camera) is used to examine the walls of your upper intestines.
 The upper intestines include the esophagus, stomach, and duodenum (first part of the small intestine).
-An EGD is used to look for problems, such as bleeding, polyps, ulcers, or infection.
+An upper endoscopy is used to look for problems, such as bleeding, polyps, ulcers, or infection.

 How do I prepare for an upper endoscopy?

 Your healthcare provider will talk to you about how to prepare for your procedure.
-You may need to not eat or drink anything except water for 4 to 8 hours before the procedure.
+You may need to not eat or drink anything except water for 6 to 12 hours before the procedure.
 Your provider will tell you which medicines to take or not take on the day of your procedure.
 Arrange to have someone drive you home.

 What will happen during an upper endoscopy?

 - You will be given medicine through your IV to help you relax and make you drowsy.
 You will also be given medicine to numb your throat.
 You may need to wear a plastic mouthpiece to help hold your mouth open and protect your teeth and tongue.
 Your provider will gently insert the endoscope through your mouth and down into your throat.
 You may be asked to swallow once to help move the scope into your upper intestines.
 You may feel pressure in your throat, but you should not feel pain.
 The endoscope does not restrict your breathing.

 - Your provider will watch the scope on a monitor and take pictures with the scope.
 Your provider may gently inject air to make it easier to see your digestive tract clearly.
 Your healthcare provider may take tissue samples and send them to the lab for tests.
 He may remove foreign objects, tumors, or polyps that may be blocking your upper intestines.
 Your healthcare provider may also insert tools with the scope to treat bleeding or place a stent (tube).
 When the procedure is finished, the endoscope will be slowly removed.

 What should I expect after an upper endoscopy?